Bookmark and Share

 Fast action is a particular weakness for many TVs in the marketplace.
 There have been many feature enhancements to LCD TVs to try to make up for deficiencies which cause motion lag or blur and judder (a jerky effect during side to side panning).
 LED back lighting has helped the cause and is a technology specifically employed to attempt to remedy some of these issues.

-Historically, we have favored plasma TV technology over LCD or LED when it comes to response rate (speed of processing), viewing angles, and black levels – all elements that will be very important when viewing football, tennis or baseball.
-However, some LCD TVs have made significant inroads and have improved so much that we are now recommending them in areas that plasma TVs once dominated such as black level and contrast.
+Historically, we favored plasma TV technology over LCD or LED when it comes to response rate (speed of processing), viewing angles, and black levels – all elements that will be very important when viewing football, tennis or baseball.
+However, OLED now takes the top crown as the best Sports viewing technology due to perfect side viewing angles, no problems with motion blur, and nearly perfect contrast.

 Our list below for best sports TVs is chosen based on 1) Great viewing angles without contrast loss – when you've got the guys over watching the game you do not want contrast to degrade and black levels begin to look washed out at angles.
 2) No Motion Lag, blur and minimal judder – judder is that annoying jerky effect when the object or person moves side to side across the screen.
 It should be smooth.
 Motion lag or blur are produced when the processing in the TV are slower than the object moving on the screen causing some delay.
 3) High Contrast and Deep black levels – these two go hand in hand but you certainly don't want the picture to appear washed out.
 Good contrast and deep black levels prevents that.